 When you have the thought to cancel on yourself, say no.

 If you miss a day, just start up again the next day.

-If you would like to learn more about managing stress, click here to read our blog post with helpful ideas.
+If you would like to learn more about managing stress, you can check out these helpful ideas.

 When you’re ready to take care of your mind and body, contact us to schedule an appointment.
 We specialize in giving people the tools they need to be successful and protect their health.

 Dr. Ronit Levy

 Written and updated by Dr. Ronit Levy.